2026 Artist-in-Residence Program

 About the Artist-in-Residence Program

 The TAC Artist-in-Residence (AIR) program will provide a nurturing environment for artists who are both dedicated to advancing their own creative practice and passionate about community engagement.
-The residency—to include studio work, community outreach, and interaction with other makers at TAC—will culminate in an exhibition or special event.
+The residency—to include the artist’s own studio work, community outreach, and interaction with other makers at TAC—will culminate in an exhibition or special event.
 For its inaugural AIR cycle, TAC will select one artist from the submitted applications.

 Program Goals